mariovalney/laravel-keycloak-web-guard/README.md

 In this case, we will always try to login, as tokens cannot be retrieved.

-You can remove session_id cooki from encryption:
+You can remove session_id cookie from encryption:

 ```php
 // On your EncryptCookies middleware